KANITA-P/comp3036-major-project-b2c-store-app/README.md

 The following API areas are planned for Iteration 2/final and are not implemented yet:

-- Checkout/order creation.
+- Database-backed checkout/order creation.
-- Customer purchase history.
+- Customer purchase history backed by stored order records.
 - Admin purchase/order records.
 - Product delete endpoint.